OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-vs.md

 ---
 title: Build your first Outlook add-in with Visual Studio
-description: Learn how to build a simple Outlook task pane add-in by using the Office JS API. ms.date: 08/24/2024 ms.service: outlook ms.localizationpriority: high
+description: Learn how to build a simple Outlook task pane add-in by using the Office JS API and a Visual Studio template. ms.date: 08/24/2024 ms.service: outlook ms.localizationpriority: high